mirzahardcode/cracking-exam-app/README.md

 ---
 ## 👀 See the Releases Page to Download App you want!

-Download the latest APK from the [Releases Page](https://github.com/mirzahardcode/cracking-exam-app/releases/latest).
+Download the latest APK from the ([https://github.com/mirzahardcode/cracking-exam-app/releases])

 ---